MEGA65/mega65-core/doc/fat32.md

 +0F with VID:+$2C (root-directory-first-cluster)
 Ben401: why only one byte when the address is four bytes.

-Then, at around "ddop2:", a calculation is made.
+Then, at around "ddop2:", a calculation is made to find the cluster_0 of the root-directory.
+The formula used is "fs_fat32_system_sectors + (2x number_of_fats) + fs_start_sector"
+First, "fs_fat32_system_sectors[1.0]" is copied into dos_disk_table[18-19], then upper two bytes set to zero.
+Second, added to dos_disk_table[18-1B] is the number of sectors per one fat.
+Third, added to dos_disk_table[18-1B] is the number of sectors per one fat, yes this is done twice because there are two FATs.

+Fourth, we do something strange.
+We calculate the number_of_data_sectors being equal to "total number of sectors in the partition" minus the "number of reserved sectors".
+BG does not agree with this calculation.
+The code suggests: dos_disk_table[12..15] = "number_of_sectors_in_partition" minus "dos_disk_table[18..1B]" NOTE that "dos_disk_table[18..1B]" currently holds the value calculated above in 'Third, ...'
+NOTE that this calculation suggests that it clobbers a value in dos_disk_table[16], but I cannot see that it clobbers anything.

+Then, the number of sectors-per-cluster (1 byte) is stored into the dos_disk_table at offset +$16.
+This is at "get_sec_per_cluster:".
++16 with VID:+$0D (sectors-per-cluster)

+Then, ad "ddop14:", I do not follow what is going on.

+At "ddop_gotclustercount:", an apparently clobbered variable gets re-instated (dos_disk_table[16]=fs_fat32_sectors_per_cluster}

+Then, at about "ddop16:", the code seems to copy the four bytes of "rootDirFirstCluster" and store each over the top of the other at dos_disk_table+$10.
++10 with rootDirFirstCluster.
+BG: Yes, this does seem to clash with dos_disk_table+$0f NOTE that dos_disk_table+$11 seems to never get set.

+Then, just before "dos_return_success:", the value in dos_disk_table+$08 is set to indicate the type of file-system just parsed.
++08 with $0f (fs_type_and_source)

+The "dos_disk_openpartition" function then returns.

 ##dos_disk_table
 Each section of the dos_disk_table is $20 bytes, allowing for 8 entries.
 (Q: why 8x when there are only four primary partitions on a sdcard?, A:to allow other devices to appear like /dev/sdc3 and /dev/sdd1 for example).

-Each section is made up as follows: (sourced from the
+Each section is made up as follows: (sourced from the "kickstart.a65 file describing $BB00)

 When accessing one-of-the-eight entries, you first need to get the value in "dos_disk_table_offset:", then multiply that value by $20 (left-shift 5x times).
 Then add to that result the desired offset specified in an alias located at "fs_dos_disk_table_offsets:".
 Basically,
 Offsets        Description
-+00,01,02,03 = starting sector
++00,01,02,03 = starting sector (fs_start_sector:)
-+04,05,06,07 = sector_count
++04,05,06,07 = sector_count (fs_sector_count:)
-+08          = file-system type
++08          = file-system type (fs_type_and_source:)
-+09,0A,0B,0C = FAT32 specific, length of fat
++09,0A,0B,0C = FAT32 specific, length of fat (fs_fat32_length_of_fat:)
-+0D,0E       = FAT32 specific, system sectors
++0D,0E       = FAT32 specific, system sectors (fs_fat32_system_sectors:)
-+0F          = FAT32 specific, reserved clusters
++0F          = FAT32 specific, reserved clusters (fs_fat32_reserved_clusters)
-+10,11       = FAT32 specific, root directory cluster
++10,11       = FAT32 specific, root directory cluster (fs_fat32_root_dir_cluster:)
 +12,13,14,15 = FAT32 specific, cluster count
-+16          = FAT32 specific, sectors per cluster
++16          = FAT32 specific, sectors per cluster (fs_fat32_sectors_per_cluster:)
-+17          = FAT32 specific, # copies of the fat
++17          = FAT32 specific, # copies of the fat (fs_fat32_fat_copies:)
-+18,19,1A,1B = FAT32 specific, first sector of data cluster zero +1C,1D,1E,1F = FAT32 specific, unallocated
++18,19,1A,1B = FAT32 specific, first sector of data cluster zero (fs_fat32_cluster0_sector:)
++1C,1D,1E,1F = FAT32 specific, unallocated

 ##sd_map_sectorbuffer
-sd_map_sectorbuffer sd_unmap_sectorbuffer
+There are two functions, "sd_map_sectorbuffer:" and "sd_unmap_sectorbuffer:".
+These functions just either store #$81 or #$82 respectively into the sdcard-control-register of $D680.
+I understand that the $D680 register is mapped directly to the sd-card-controller, and that these functions may swap the pointers between the two 512-byte buffers.

 ##dos_cdroot
+This function does some sanity-checks on the chosen "dos_default_disk", and stores values in "dos_disk_cwd_cluster[3..0]".
+I do not think that the "dos_disk_cwd_cluster" registers are currently used.
+I do not think that this routine impacts the current code at all.

 ##dos_default_disk
+This is a register that holds an index into the dos_disk_table.
+It should have values between "00" and "07" as we currently only allow 8x disk-devices.

 ##sdcardmode